The 7 Equity Documents You Should Always Have on File

 Share certificates

-Once you exercise your options, the company (or the company's outside legal counsel) may issue you share certificates.
-It's important to keep the physical share certificates safely, but also keep a PDF version handy.
+Once you exercise your options, the company or their legal counsel may issue you share certificates.
+Keeping any physical share certificates securely is important, but it's also smart to have a PDF version handy.
 Take note of the legends on the certificates, which contain important information about transfer restrictions.
-More recently, companies are using equity administration platforms to manage share issuance and ownership instead of issuing physical share certificates.

 Company by-laws